Accessing files on web servers

 For the sake of simplicity, any file or folder in your PhpStorm project is called local and any file or folder on the server is called remote, even if the server is actually installed on your machine.
-For details, see Configuring Synchronization with a Web Server.
+For details, see Configuring synchronization with a web server.

 Although PhpStorm supports direct editing of individual non-project files on servers, to get full coding assistance either download the sources from the server and arrange them in a PhpStorm project or upload the local sources to the server.
-In either case, to keep your local and remote sources synchronized, configure automatic upload using the Upload changed files automatically to the default server drop-down list in the Options dialog box.
+In either case, to keep your local and remote sources synchronized, configure automatic upload using the Upload changed files automatically to the default server list in the Options dialog.

-Access to servers is controlled through server configurations of the type FTP, FTPS, SFTP, or Local or Mounted Folder.
+Access to servers is controlled through server configurations of the FTP, FTPS, SFTP, or Local or Mounted Folder type.

-Accessing a server
+Access a remote server

-- Open the Remote Host tool window by choosing or from the main menu.
+Open the Remote Host tool window by choosing or from the main menu.

-Select the required deployment server from the drop-down list.
+Select the required deployment server from the list.
 The tool window shows a tree view of files and folders under the server root.
-If no relevant server is available in the list, click , and in the Deployment dialog box that opens configure access to the required server.
+If no relevant server is available in the list, click , and in the Deployment dialog that opens configure access to the required server.